msheets25/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is aa link shortener built on Meteor React.
+This is a link shortener built on Meteor React.

 ## Author